 7. What if my report says “fibroadenoma”, “fibroepithelial lesion”, “phyllodes tumor”?

 Fibroadenoma is the most common benign (noncancerous) growth in the breast.
 If it is diagnosed on needle biopsy and the mammographic finding is consistent with a fibroadenoma, it is typically simply followed, with no additional excision.
-In some instances it may be removed for cosmetic reasons.
-Phyllodes tumor is a growth that, depending on the microscopic appearance may either have a risk of coming back (recurring) or a low risk of spreading beyond the breast (metastasizing).
-If a phyllodes tumor is diagnosed on needle biopsy, your treating physician will typically recommend complete removal of the growth.
+If it is growing or causing symptoms it can be removed.
+Phyllodes tumor is an overgrowth of the fibrous support cells of the breast.
+Depending on how the cells look under the microscope phyllodes tumors are classified as benign or malignant.
+Most phyllodes tumors are benign but complete removal is recommended for all of them.
 In some cases on needle biopsy it may be difficult for a pathologist to determine whether the growth is a fibroadenoma or phyllodes tumor and terms such as “cellular fibroepithelial lesion” may be used.
 In these cases, subsequent complete removal is typically recommended.

 8. What does it mean if my report mentions “microcalcifications” or “calcifications”?